algolia/instantsearch/packages/react-instantsearch/src/widgets/MultiRange/README.md

 `root`, `items`, `item`, `itemSelected`, `itemLabel`

-## Implementing your own NumericRefinementList
+## Implementing your own MultiRange

-See [Making your own widgets](../Customization.md) for more information on how to use the `NumericRefinementList.connect` HOC.
+See [Making your own widgets](../Customization.md) for more information on how to use the `MultiRange.connect` HOC.

 ```
-import {NumericRefinementList.connect} from 'react-instantsearch';
+import {MultiRange.connect} from 'react-instantsearch';

 function Item(props) {
   const value = props.selected ? null : props.item.value;